dennislee22/dennislee22.github.io/docs/cdppvc/base.md

     ![](../../assets/images/cdpbase/addbase6.png)

-7. CM is installing the agent in each CDP Base host in parallel and will subsequently install the parcels.
+7. CM is installing the agent in each CDP PvC Base host in parallel and will subsequently install the parcels.

     ![](../../assets/images/cdpbase/addbase7-1.png)
     ![](../../assets/images/cdpbase/addbase7-2.png)